eprover/eprover/README.md

 - The full commandline that lead to the unexpected behaviour
 - The input file(s) that lead to the unexpected behaviour

 Most bug reports should be send to <schulz@eprover.org>.
-Bugs with the LFHO-version should be send to <petar.vukmirovic2@gmail.com>.
-Please remember that this is an unpaid volunteer service ;-).
+Bog reports with respect to the LFHO-version should be send to
+<petar.vukmirovic2@gmail.com>.
+Please remember that this is an unpaid
+volunteer service ;-).